Health and Safety

 The province has extended the validly of all permits; they are not processing renewals.
 For individuals whose parking permit has expired during the COVID-19 health crisis and are unable to renew their permit due to office closures, Enforcement will be honoring the existing permit until operations resume. to allow for permits to be renewed.

 First-time applicants can still apply but it could take longer than the usual process.
-Visit the link below for more information.
+Click here for more information.

 How do I access information on the website in an accessible format?